us190190/APIs/README.md

 APIs
 ====

-Here are classes of various APIs to pull their data, coded in PHP.
+Scripts to scrap data from various APIs